nuthanc/junior_to_senior/code_analysis/README.md

 * npm install
 * npm start to check if it works
 * Try creating account
-* If errors, open the Console
+* If errors, open the Console in Web as well as Terminal
 * Check if the error is on the Client side or the Server side
 * Based on that, open relevant files
 * In our case, it's a problem at the Backend